 Kids are drinking both earlier than ever.
 And thanks to a certain popular chain of coffee shops, “coffee” can be a huge drink filled with sugar.
 Some of these coffee drinks are more milkshakes than anything else.

 Plus, both coffee and tea are dark enough to stain your family’s teeth.
 It’s not something that suddenly happens, but that’s why people who have had coffee all their life have yellowish, dingy smiles.

 Fruit juice is a good source of vitamins, yes.
 It’s also full of natural sugar instead of the processed kind.
 However, sugar is still sugar.
 Drinking a glass of orange juice coats your family’s teeth and gums in sugar just like a can of regular soda.

 Plus, fruit juice is highly acidic.
 As with diet soda, the acids in juice can erode and weaken the enamel on your family’s teeth.

-Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) to schedule dental cleanings and dental exams for your family.
+Call us today at our Bridgeport/Trumbull dental office (203-372-1220) or our Shelton dental office (203-378-9737) or use our online tool to schedule dental cleanings and dental exams for your family.
 With all these common drinks able to harm teeth, it’s more important than ever to let our highly trained dental team help protect your family’s smiles.